An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 We conclude our discussion on basic operations with a quantum circuit for the logic AND gate.
 Although this gate is not used by the algorithm described later, it is used in the numerical examples.
-We already know that the $X$ gate performs the logic NOT: having access to the AND guarantees that we can construct any Boolean circuit (since we stated already in Section \ref{sec:operations} that quantum computers are Turing-complete, being able to perform Boolean logic is of course a requirement).
-The quantum version of the AND gate is the CCNOT (doubly-controlled NOT) gate, that acts on three qubits: it has two control qubits, and swaps the third qubit if and only if both control qubits are $\ket{1}$.
+We already know that the $X$ gate performs the logic NOT: having access to the AND guarantees that we can construct any Boolean circuit (since we stated already in Section \ref{sec:operations} that quantum computers are Turing-complete, they can of course perform Boolean logic).
+The quantum version of the AND gate is the CCNOT (doubly-controlled NOT) gate, that acts on three qubits: it has two control qubits, and it flips (bit flip, i.e., as the $X$ gate) the third qubit if and only if both control qubits are $\ket{1}$.
 The gate is depicted in Figure \ref{fig:ccnot}.